Farming Practices

 video

-No Till, No Problem: Farmers Share Benefits of Adopting Soil Health Practices
+No Till, No Problem: Farmers Share Benefits Of Adopting Soil Health Practices

 Changing farm management to use soil health practices like cover crops and no-till can be complicated.
 But these on-farm changes show some clear benefits for preventing erosion and improving soil for generations to come.